Dynamic beats fixed: On phase-based algorithms for file migration: Lower Bound for Phase-Based Algorithms

-Let $\vOPT$ and $\vALG$ be the positions of files of \OPT and \ALG, respectively. \ALG and \OPT start at the same point of the metric.
-Recall that a fixed-phase algorithm chooses phase length $c \cdot D$ and after every $c \cdot D$ requests it makes a~migration decision solely on the basis of its current position and the last $c \cdot D$ requests.
-In particular, it cannot store the history of past requests beyond the window consisting of the last $c \cdot D$ requests.
-Bartal et al.~\cite{bartal-tcs} showed that no fixed-phase algorithm can achieve competitive ratio better than $3.847$ (for $D$ tending to infinity).
+Let $\vOPT$ and $\vALG$ be the positions of the files of \OPT and \ALG, respectively. \ALG and \OPT start at the same point of the metric.
+A \emph{fixed-phase-length algorithm} chooses phase length $c \cdot D$ and after every $c \cdot D$ requests makes a~migration decision solely on the basis of its current position and the last $c \cdot D$ requests.
+In particular, it cannot store the history of past requests beyond the current phase.
+Bartal et al.~\cite{bartal-tcs} showed that no phase-based algorithm can achieve competitive ratio better than~$3.847$ (for $D$ tending to infinity).

 We present our lower bound in a model that gives an additional power to the adversary.
 Let $f$ denote the distance between $\vALG$ and $\vOPT$ at the end of a~phase.
 Then, at the beginning of the next phase $P$, the adversary removes the existing graph and creates a completely new one in which it chooses a new position for $\vALG$.
 It creates a sequence of requests constituting phase~$P$ and runs \ALG on $P$.
-Finally, it chooses a strategy for \OPT for $P$, with the restriction that the initial distance between \OPT and \ALG files is exactly $f$.
+Finally, it chooses a strategy for \OPT on $P$, with the restriction that the initial distance between \OPT and \ALG files is exactly $f$.
 We call this setting \emph{dynamic graph model}.
+We emphasize that the analysis of \MTLM~\cite{bartal-tcs} in fact uses the dynamic graph model: each phase is analyzed completely separately from others.
+At the end of \lref[Section]{sec:lower}, we explain why this additional power given to the adversary is necessary for our construction.
+As in \cite{bartal-tcs}, our lower bound is achieved for $D$ tending to infinity.